Dymantic/secretary/README.md

 ### Installation and setup

+Step 1: Require with composer

 ``` php
 composer require dymantic/secretary
 ```

-Laravel 5.5 and up should auto-discover the ServiceProvider and Facade, otherwise you can add it yourself to your app config.
+Laravel should auto-discover the ServiceProvider and Facade.
+If you don't use auto-discovery you can add them yourself to your app config.

 ``` php
 //in config/app.php